rprasad0206/CS4804Final/README.md

 top_aircraft_by_year.json: The dataset containing the top aircrafts by laser incidents for each year.

-Project Website:
-Link to website -->

-Screencast Video:
-Link to video -->

 Non-Obvious Features:
 1. State abbreviations:
     Incidents by state visualization converts full state names to their 2-letter abbreviations